zachomedia/katacoda-courses/kubernetes-fundamentals-2/module-3/step4.md

             key: password
 ```

-This is almost identical to how we did this with ConfigMaps.
-Now, we can create the pod:
+Now we can create the pod:

 `kubectl create -f ./resources/pod-env.yaml`{{execute}}

+> Note: This is almost identical to how we did this with ConfigMaps.

-Now, we can go into the Redis container from our Pod and check the environment variables:
+Now we can go into the Redis container from our Pod and check the environment variables:

 `kubectl -it exec redis-env sh`{{execute}}

 `env`{{execute}}

-We can see our environment variables as defined by the secrets we provided.